GYWmhy/Numerica-Methods-lab/README.md

 # Numerical Methods lab

-Experiments of Numerial Methods in 2018 spring semester.
+Experiments of Numerical Methods in 2018 spring semester.